Catch All General

 Quests are quick scavenger hunts that you perform for the various quest NPCs.
 The following basic quest givers will ask for 1 to 3 items and in return you will receive items, sP and/or a Quest Point: Drunk Carl, Cinthia, Mori/Nori, Alexander, Maleria, Pete, Quentin, and the Wizard.
 You can do 10 quests daily per NPC, or 15 if you have a Gold Account.
 The Wizard is a little different because instead of giving random items and/or sP, he will give you his own Wizard Tokens.
 You can only complete Carl's quests if you have completed your Omen Islands map!
 You get one quest point for every 5 quests you complete.
 This can be any combination of quests (e.g. 2 Wizard, 2 Cinthia, and 1 Pete), and the count doesn't reset at midnight.

 There are two other normal quest NPCs that work the same as above but have sP requirements.
-Sarah’s quests are meant for beginners and you cannot have over 500,000 sP to do her quests.
+Sarah’s quests are meant for beginners.
+Accounts less than 2 months old can access her with no sP limit.
+If your account is older, you must have less than 1,500,000 sP to do her quests.
 This includes in your shop till.
-Saggitarius on the other hand, requires that you at least have 750,000 sP on you to do his quests.
+Saggitarius on the other hand, requires that you at least have 1,500,000 sP on you to do his quests.
 If you go above Sarah’s amount or fall below Saggitarius’s amount, you will not be allowed to finish any quest you started.

 There are 5 quest NPCs that work a bit different than this.
 Major Drills is a 20 quest per day for regular users and 30 for gold account users kind of guy.
 He will ask you to do random activities and play random games around the site.
 Pay special attention to what he asks for and how he asks for it because he is a stickler for that sort of thing.
 If he asks you to donate an item THEN play a game, make sure you do it in that order.
 If instead he has you to donate an item AND play a game, you can do it in any order.
 As a thank you, he will give you a random item--sometimes he is very nice and gives retired items!